I constantly hear developers calling testing QA. “Send the build to QA”. Based on ANSI/IEEE standards:

 - Quality Control: A set of activities designed to evaluate a developed working product.

-- Quality Assurance: A set of activities designed to ensure that the development and/or maintenance process is adequate to ensure a system will meet its objectives.
+- Quality Assurance: A set of activities designed to ensure that the mobile app development and/or maintenance process is adequate to ensure a system will meet its objectives.

 The key difference to remember is that QA is interested in the process whereas testing and quality control are interested in the product.
 Having a testing component in your development process demonstrates a higher degree of quality (as in QA).